Jkutkut/Xun-GuiTos/README.md

         - MainMenu's players' menu updated to new UI.
     - TextSize now standar using JS logic.
     - At mainMenu, now popUps appear with the results of the previous mission.
+    - New img added to replace leader and gun imgs when not used.

 - v0.3.2:
     - Logic to update RootMenu players and missions UI.